itacarobotics/Metis/README.md

 ![image](/assets/logo/metis_logo.png)

 # About
-Welcome to the Metis project repository!
+Welcome to the Metis repository!
 This project is dedicated to the design, manufacture, and control of a delta robot entirely from scratch.
+All mechanical components are open-source and available in the documentation.
+Follow the setup guide to install the software on your laptop.

 # Key Features
-- *3D Printed Components*: Very affordable design, using only standard components.
+- *Open-source 3D Printed Components*
-- *ROS2 Integration*: [ROS2](https://docs.ros.org/en/humble/index.html) running on the laptop.
+- *ROS2 Integration*
+- *URDF Description*
-- *Micro-ROS on ESP32*: Low-level firmware to control the robot.
+- *Micro-ROS on ESP32*
-- *URDF*: Unified Robot Description Format of the delta robot.
-- *Numerical Inverse Geometry*: Algorithm integration of the [Pinocchio library](https://github.com/stack-of-tasks/pinocchio).
-- *Graphical User Interface*: A simple GUI to directly control the robot.
-- *G-Code Parser*: Possibility to write your own gcode for your custom task.
-- *Object Detection with OpenCV*: Possibility to integrate object detection algorithms for pick and place tasks.

 # Documentation
 A more detailed documentation can be found [here](/docs/).